Why Startups Should Adopt AI?

 AI isn't just back-office; it transforms how startups reach and keep customers.
 Chatbots, personalization engines and recommendation systems make every user interaction smarter.

-For example, an AI chatbot can answer routine questions 24/7, letting customers get instant help while founders sleep.
+An AI chatbot can answer routine questions around the clock, letting customers get instant help while founders sleep.

 The payoff is higher engagement and loyalty.
 In practice, startups see real results: a CMS survey found 81% of AI-forward startups report better upsell and cross-sell rates and more satisfied customers.